Editor's Note: This post was originally published in August 2018 and has been updated with new content in July 2023.

 More specifically, it’s injecting healthy doses of ego into your content that inevitably ends up turning off your readers and ruining the engagement factor.
 Imagine if you were on a first date or met a new business contact and the other person only talked about himself or herself.
 How engaged would you be?
 What is your impression of the other person?
 Pompous?
 Arrogant?
 Self-absorbed?

 That’s exactly how people feel when they click to read one of your posts or end up on a web page that reads more like a long-form promotional letter than something useful and valuable to them.
-Ego-driven content contains lots of “we”, “me” and “I” and usually offers little of value to the person reading it.
+Ego-driven content contains lots of “we”, “me,” and “I” and usually offers little value to the person reading it.

 Luckily, removing the ego from your content so it is engaging and keeps readers interested in what you are saying can be accomplished by following some simple tips.
 Here are five that will point you in the right direction:

 Sounds a little harsh?
 Don’t despair—your spouse, your kids, and your Mom still care about you.
 But if you want to take the ego out of your content, you need to analyze why people are reading it in the first place.
 Here’s a hint: it isn’t to hear about how great your latest product is or how wonderful you are.

 People don’t care about you when they choose to engage with your content; they care about themselves.
 They want a problem solved, they want quick instructions, they want a recipe, they want a solution, etc. So, when they start reading about you, there is an immediate disconnect that breaks the trance, and their escape is only a mouse click away.

 In the world of social media branding, it's essential for business owners to realize that no one automatically cares about their brand.
 To capture the attention of a wider audience, you need to focus on adding value through your content marketing.
 A business consultant can assist you in identifying your business values and crafting compelling content that resonates with your target audience.
 A content copywriter can help you steer away from boring content and create engaging posts that grab your audience's attention.